[Thoughts on becoming a secondary] [Secondary Bill of Rights]

 I have the right to privacy.
-The details of physical intimacy and emotionally intimate conversations should not be shared without my knowledge and ideally not without my consent.
+The details of physical intimacy and emotionally intimate conversations should not be shared without my knowledge and consent.
 This does not mean I have the right to keep secrets from the other people involved; it merely means that whatever rights to basic privacy they may enjoy, I may enjoy as well.

 I have the right to be told the truth at all times.
 This includes a right to know about fears, doubts and concerns as they arise, not after they become insurmountable.
 Don’t tell me what you think I want to hear; tell the truth—that is what I need to hear.

 I have the right to have and express all of my emotions.
 I knowingly and willingly accept that being secondary may place limits on many things (e.g., sharing family holidays or vacations with my partner, having my partner with me in a time of crisis or celebration).
 My acceptance of that possibility does not mean that I won’t be disappointed or even sad during such times.
 Further, being secondary comes with some built-in challenges to security (especially in the beginning) and there may be times I need reassurance as to how and where I fit into my partner’s world.
 I promise to do my best to keep things in perspective and to avoid guilt, drama, temper tantrums, and pouting, but I ask that my partner and his or her partners accept reasonable expressions of doubt, disappointment, etc., on my part.